Ultras: Slovakia

-Four groups of active Ultras exists in Slovakia, with the most active being Ultras Spartak.
+Multiple groups of active Ultras groups exists in Slovakia, with the most active being Ultras Spartak.

 In a match between Spartak Trnava and Slovan Bratislava in 2021, there was a full blown fight on the pitch between both ultras, with the game being cancelled and postponed.
 As a result of this incident, Spartak Trnava would have to play the next three home matches without the Ultras, with entry only allowed for children under 15 years of age, and Slovan would have to pay heavy fines.